StoriesBack to Stories

 Graduation from UCLA in 2019

-YES Abroad alumna Ankhet Holmes (Indonesia, 2011-12) is currently posted to Hong Kong as a Foreign Service Officer, where she will work in the Consular Section for the next two years.
+YES Abroad alumna Ankhet Holmes (YES Abroad 2011-2012, Indonesia) is currently posted to Hong Kong as a Foreign Service Officer, where she will work in the Consular Section for the next two years.
 In the Consular Section, Ankhet will help people apply for visas and Americans who need assistance while abroad.
 She believes, “This past year's pandemic has shown that the world can change very quickly and how consulates and embassies can be instrumental in helping get Americans home during strange and dangerous situations.”

 Ankhet’s first introduction to the Department of State was during the first week of her YES Abroad exchange.
 At the end of her first week in Indonesia during a talent show for YES Abroad host families, Ankhet met a cultural attaché from U.S. Embassy Jakarta.
 She remembers thinking, "Wow he has a really cool job ― helping to introduce American high schoolers to a year-long adventure in a new country!"
 Throughout the year, she participated in several other Embassy-sponsored events.
 In college at Dartmouth, she knew she wanted to study something international so chose to major in geography and minor in Middle Eastern and East Asian studies and international studies.